Baker: All travelers arriving in Mass. by plane, train, or car will be asked to self-quarantine

 Massachusetts residents returning to the state will also be subject to the quarantine.

-Public safety workers, public health workers, healthcare workers, and transportation workers will be exempt from Baker’s requirement.
+Public safety workers, public health workers, healthcare workers, transportation workers, and other essential individuals will be exempt from Baker’s requirement.

 RELATED: Baker frustrated as call for more personal protective equipment strengthens, supply dwindles